electron/electronjs.org-old/_posts/2016-08-04-electron-internals-using-node-as-library.md

 step.

-In Electron, Node is started in two modes: the standalone mode that runs in the main process, which is similar to official Node binaries; and the embedded mode which inserts Node APIs into web pages.
+In Electron, Node is started in two modes: the standalone mode that runs in the main process, which is similar to official Node binaries, and the embedded mode which inserts Node APIs into web pages.
 The details of this will be explained in a future post.